shaliulab/idtrackerai/README.md

 ## What is new in idtrackerai v4?

 - Works with Python 3.7.
-- Remove Kivy submodules and support for old Kivy GUI
+- Remove Kivy submodules and stop support for old Kivy GUI.
-- Neural network training is done with Pytorch
+- Neural network training is done with Pytorch 1.10.0.
-- Identification images are saved as uint 8
+- Identification images are saved as uint 8.
+- Crossing detector images are the same as the identification images.
+This saves computing time and makes the process of generating the images faster.
-- Improve data pipeline for the crossing detector
+- Improve data pipeline for the crossing detector.
-- Parallel saving and loading of identification images
+- Parallel saving and loading of identification images (only for Linux)
+- Simplify code for connecting blobs from frame to frame.
+- Remove unnecessary execution of the blobs connection algorithm.
 - Background subtraction considers the ROI
-- Add 'Add setup points' button in the tracking GUI.
-This allows to mark points that might be important for the analysis of the trajectories.
-These points will be stored in the trajectories.npy and trajectories_wo_gaps.npy dictioanries.
-- Allow to save trajectories as csv with the advance parameter `CONVERT_TRAJECTORIES_DICT_TO_CSV_AND_JSON` (using the `local_settings.py` file)
+- Allows to save trajectories as csv with the advanced parameter `CONVERT_TRAJECTORIES_DICT_TO_CSV_AND_JSON` (using the `local_settings.py` file).
-- Allow to change the output width (and height) of the individual videos with the advance parameter `INDIVIDUAL_VIDEO_WIDTH_HEIGHT` (using the `local_settings.py` file)
+- Allows to change the output width (and height) of the individual-centered videos with the advanced parameter `INDIVIDUAL_VIDEO_WIDTH_HEIGHT` (using the `local_settings.py` file).
 - Horizontal layout for graphical user interface (GUI).
 This layout can be deactivated using the `local_settings.py` setting  `NEW_GUI_LAYOUT=False`.
-- New GUI allows to mark landmark points in the video frame that will be stored in the `trajectories.npy` and `trajectories_wo_gaps.npy` in the key `setup_poitns`.
-- Width and height of GUI can be change using the `local_settings.py` using the `GUI_MINIMUM_HEIGHT` and `GUI_MINIMUM_WIDTH` variables.
+- Width and height of GUI can be changed using the `local_settings.py` using the `GUI_MINIMUM_HEIGHT` and `GUI_MINIMUM_WIDTH` variables.
-- Add ground truth button to validation GUI
+- Add ground truth button to validation GUI.
-- Neural network training works with PyTorch 1.8.1.
-See installation instructions.
-- Crossing detector images are the same as the identification images.
-This safes computing time and makes the process of generating the images faster.
-- Simplify code for connecting blobs from frame to frame.
-- Remove unnecessary execution of the blobs connection algorithm.
+- Added "Add setup points" featrue to store landmark points in the video frame that will be stored in the `trajectories.npy` and `trajectories_wo_gaps.npy` in the key `setup_poitns`.
+Users can use this points to perform behavioural analysis that requires landmarks of the experimental setup.
 - Improved code formatting using the black formatter.
 - Better factorization of the TrackerApi.
 - Some bugs fixed.
+- Better documentation of main idtracker.ai objects (`video`, `blob`, `list_of_blobs`, `fragment`, `list_of_fragments`,
+`global_fragment` and `list_of_global_fragments`)

 ## Hardware requirements